Literature / Marina

 - Jerk with a Heart of Gold: Again, both Óscar and Marina.
 They can be somewhat jerky and/or displicent, especially when their buttons are touched, but deep down they are genuinely kind people who care very much for each's other.

 - Macabre Moth Motif: The teufel moths.

 - Manic Pixie Dream Girl: Deconstructed and played for drama.
-Marina definitely lights up Óscar's life, and even he acknowledges to himself how Wish Fulfillment-ish looks the case of a sad, lonely daydreamer like him befriending a sweet beautiful girl who makes his joyless life dangerously interesting.
+Marina definitely lights up Óscar's life, and even he acknowledges to himself how Wish Fulfillment-ish is the case of a lonely daydreamer like him befriending a sweet beautiful girl who makes his joyless life dangerously interesting.
 However, this only causes him to completely break down when she dies, as he loses the girl he loved and the only light there was in his life.

 - Secondary Character Title: The book is called "Marina", but the central protagonist is Óscar.
 Justified as, in his own words, the story is about her.

 - María Shelley is an obvious one to Mary Shelley, author of Frankenstein.